 Q.12.
 Which is a triploid tissue?
 How is the condition achieved in a fertilized ovule?

 A.12.
-Endosperm is a triploid tissue in a fertilized ovule.
+The endosperm is a triploid tissue in a fertilized ovule.
 Triple fusion, leading to the fusion of one male gamete and two haploid polar nuclei form the triploid tissue.

 Q.13.
 Does apomixis require fertilization and pollination?
 Give reasons in support of your answer.